Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-luck-legends/roll/a-little-white-die/rules/_index.md

 This expansion adds a tiny bit of extra material: Wildcards.

 During **setup**: after dealing your starting cards, players swap one of them (secretly) for a wildcard.
+Keep all remaining wildcards in a single faceup pile.

 During **gameplay**: a wildcard represents the _number_ of your guess.
 For example, if you guessed "3 5's", then any wildcard rolled will _also_ be a 5.